Enhanced shot noise in graphene quantum point contacts with electrostatic reconstruction

 Fig.~\ref{fig2}a) shows the dependence of the transmitted (blue) and reflected (red) differential conductances, in units of $e^2/h$ with $V_\mathrm{EW}$, in the regions delimited with dashed red lines in Fig.~\ref{fig1}b) and c).
 In the left panel (corresponding to Fig.~\ref{fig1}b), the transmitted conductance varies continuously between $0$ and $1$, while the reflected conductance varies, in a symmetric fashion, between $2$ and $1$.
 In the right panel, this behavior is inverted, with the transmitted and reflected conductances varying between $1$ and $2$, and $1$ and $0$, respectively.
 Importantly, in both panels, the two conductances show equal quantization at $1$, over significant ranges of $V_\mathrm{EW}$ corresponding to the Coulomb diamonds in Fig.~\ref{fig1}b) and d).
 Moreover, their sum (green) is constant and quantized to the Hall conductance $2\times e^2/h$ over the whole range of $V_\mathrm{EW}$.
 This indicates that charge transport is entirely mediated by the two edge channels, and that the QPC allows fully separating them.
 Comparing zero bias (full lines) and finite bias ($\Vdc=50~\mu$V, dashed lines) shows that the energy dependence of the QPC transmission is weak in this range.

 The noise measurements performed in these two spans of gate and bias voltages are plotted in Fig.~\ref{fig2}b), as a function of the transmitted DC current $I_\mathrm{T}=\int_0^{\Vdc} G_\mathrm{QPC}(V) dV$.
 The excess noise $\Delta S$ generated by partitioning at the QPC is extracted from the difference between auto- and cross-correlations \cite{Blanter2000}.
 The experimental data is shown as symbols.
-Each curve (shifted vertically for clarity) corresponds to a fixed $V_\mathrm{EW}$; the symbol color indicates the average QPC conductance $\bar{G}_\mathrm{QPC}$ over the $I_\mathrm{T}$ range, in units of $e^2/h$ (green: $\approx0$, blue: $1$, red: $\approx2$).
-Qualitatively, the data displays the behavior expected for a QPC: $\Delta S$ increases with $|I_\mathrm{T}|$, with a slope modulated by $\bar{G}_\mathrm{QPC}$.
+Each curve (shifted vertically for clarity) corresponds to a fixed $V_\mathrm{EW}$, changing the average QPC conductance $\bar{G}_\mathrm{QPC}$ defined as the slope of $I_\mathrm{T}$ versus $\Vdc$ (green: $\approx0$, blue: $1$, red: $\approx2$).
+The corresponding conductance measurements, performed simultaneously, are shown in Fig.~\ref{fig2}c).
+Qualitatively, the noise displays the behavior expected for a QPC: $\Delta S$ increases with $|I_\mathrm{T}|$, with a slope modulated by $\bar{G}_\mathrm{QPC}$.
 In particular, for $\bar{G}_\mathrm{QPC}$ between 0 and 1 (green to blue), corresponding to the configuration of Fig.~\ref{fig1}b) and d) where the outer channel is partitioned through the QPC, the slope decreases monotonously with $\bar{G}_\mathrm{QPC}$, and vanishes at $\bar{G}_\mathrm{QPC}=1$.
 For $\bar{G}_\mathrm{QPC}$ between 1 and 2 (blue to red), corresponding to the configuration of Fig.~\ref{fig1}c) and e) where the inner channel is partitioned through the QPC, the slope is maximum at intermediate $\bar{G}_\mathrm{QPC}$, and again decreases as $\bar{G}_\mathrm{QPC}\rightarrow2$.
 We analyzed quantitatively our data by fitting it with the finite temperature excess shot noise formula~\cite{Blanter2000,SM}:

 with the Fano factor $F$ as the only fit parameter, $\bar{G}_\mathrm{QPC}$ and $T=100~$mK being fixed.
 The fits are plotted as black lines in Fig.~\ref{fig2}b) (also shifted vertically for clarity), and show a very good agreement with the measurement data.